‘SCHOOLS IN ACTION FOR DAYLIGHTING RIVERS’

 What kind of app, you can use to create a LBG:

-Any kind of app for LGB can be used (TaleBlazer, ARIS, Actionbound, EnigMap, or any other LBG platform you prefer, or simply use QR codes) although Online Helpdesk is available only for ARIS and Taleblazer.
+Any of the commonly available software apps for creating an LGB can be used (for instance TaleBlazer, ARIS, Actionbound, EnigMap, as well as any other LBG platform you prefer (or simply the QR codes).
+Online Helpdesk is available only for ARIS and Taleblazer.
 At the end of this document, see a list of easy and free Apps with their specifics.
 Then, take into consideration that from the website of any App you can access easy tutorials and useful examples.

 EVALUATION AND AWARD OF PRIZES

-The competition products will be evaluated by a jury of experts, who will select three finalist teams – and representatives of these winning teams will travel* to Florence, Italy to be officially recognized at the Final Conference of the project.
+The competition products will be evaluated by a jury of experts, who will select three finalist teams – and representatives of these winning teams will travel* to Florence, Italy to be officially recognized at the Final Conference of the project (December 1-2, 2020).

 * Travel expenses for two or three representatives of the winner finalist teams will be paid by the Daylighting Rivers project, although the project organizers reserve the right to decide how many individuals per team will be funded depending on the price of travel and accommodation.

-For any inquiry, contact Francesca at firstname.lastname@example.org or the national referent:
+For any inquiry, contact email@example.com or the national referent: